Arche-tecture

 Victorian Second Empire

-A Victorian style perhaps best known for giving us the stereotypical Halloween house
+A quirky style best known for giving us the stereotypical Halloween house

 American Neoclassical